miguno/helloc/README.md

 * Create and run Docker images for your C app.
   The [Docker build](Dockerfile) uses a
   [multi-stage build setup](https://docs.docker.com/build/building/multi-stage/)
-  to minimize the size of the generated Docker image, which is 9M.
+  to minimize the size of the generated Docker image, which is only 9MB.

 ## Usage